ProjectMAC/propagators/doc/programmer-guide.rst

 Editing
 ----------------------------------------------------------------------

-I find it very useful to have my editor highlight and indent some of the Scheme-Propagators macros I have defined the same way as their Scheme analogues; notably ``define-macro-propagator`` and co, and ``let-cells``.
-Sadly the Emacs Scheme mode does not do this by default.
-TODO Create ``support/scm-propagators.el`` for others in this boat?
+I edit code in Emacs.
+Emacs of course has a Scheme mode; nothing more need be said about that here.

 If you are going to edit any parenthesized source code in Emacs, `Paredit mode`_ is a godsend.

 .. _`Paredit mode`: http://www.emacswiki.org/emacs/ParEdit

+In addition to the above, I find it very useful to have my editor highlight and indent some of the Scheme-Propagators macros I have defined the same way as their Scheme analogues; notably ``define-macro-propagator`` and co, and ``let-cells``.
+Sadly the Emacs Scheme mode does not do this by default, so you need to tweak the Emacs config to do that.
+The file ``support/scm-propagators.el`` contains a dump of the relevant portion of my Emacs configuration.

 Hacking
 ----------------------------------------------------------------------